Ok for more spiritual understanding of sleep patterns, let's start from scratch.

 When we are first born, we are babies, we are spiritual beings getting "thrown" into a physical reality.
-Well if you can agree with that you can probably imagine how stressful, and how hard, is to stay in that stay ALL the time.
+Well if you can agree with that you can probably imagine how stressful, and how hard, is to stay in that state ALL the time.
 That's why infants and babies sleep most of the time.
 It takes a lot of energy to be in wakeful state, so the act of sleep was designed.
-In that state the soul doesn't leave the body but it expands it's awereness wherever it wants to go in the cosmos.
+In that state the soul doesn't leave the body but it expands it's awareness wherever it wants to go in the cosmos.
 The spirit "regenerates" and then comes back to physicality.
 That's why a lot of children cry when they awake, because that state is more peacful for them, it's more natural.

-I believe that many years in the foture, after we ascend, humans will learn to deprive themselves of sleep entirely.
+I believe that many years in the future, after we ascend, humans will learn to deprive themselves of sleep entirely.
 As to some people who think it's impossible I say that everythings probable, that's why world is so great.

 Now that I've gotten the physiological requirements out of the way, let me give you an answer dealing directly with spirituality, an answer in which I have personal experience.